-Once a client asks you to put something together for him or her, remember that creating a jingle is a collaborative process, says Leiter.
+Once a client asks you to put something together for him or her, remember that creating an effective jingle is a collaborative process, says Leiter.
 “Get inside and figure out their needs.
 Do they have a particular song in mind that they want you to emulate?
 Is there a particular style or message they’re going for?”

 If you’re lucky, says Landesman, sometimes your client already has a melody in mind, and will send you a rough MP3 for you to start with.
 “You’ll likely have to make slight changes to make up for a client’s probable lack of melodic skill,” he says, laughing.
 “But on the bright side, you’ll get exactly what the client is hearing.”